cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 By this way, users of `usort` function can sort stuffs by their needs without reinventing sorting algorithms.

-mdcms call `usort` internally to sort sections and posts.
-By modifying sorting callables used by mdcms, mdcms users can write their sorting routines without altering other mdcms code.
+Lightweight CMS call `usort` internally to sort sections and posts.
+By modifying sorting callables used by the software, our users can write their sorting routines without altering other Lightweight CMS code.

 ## Sort Posts